k0marov/ebash/README.md

 # ebash

-eBash (Extended Bash) is a simple Bash preprocessor adding syntactic sugar and math expressions.
+eBash (Extended Bash) is a simple Bash preprocessor adding some syntactic sugar and math expressions.

 ## Quick Start